kaonmir/terraform-learning/Readme.md

 # Terraform Learning

-## Overview
+## 🖥 Overview

 This is a repository for learning Terraform, a open-source IaaS (infrasturcture as a code)

 Why I'm studying this tech is to **define** a AWS resources with written code.
 I was getting trouble with configuring the AWS resources; EC2, RDS, VPC, ...

 Terraform let me release from these freaking duties.
 Of course I must make me familiar with confiuring.
 To be a Devops developer, let's get into it.

+&nbsp;

+---

-## Learning Course
+## 📚 Learning Course

 ### 1. learn-terraform-aws-instance